MikeTheFox/dogturf/readme.md

 Use Node Package Manager to install the server packages.

-* To do so go open a command prompt,
+* To do so open a command prompt,
-* go to the folder with the "packages.json" file and
+* go to the folder with the "package.json" file and
 * enter ```npm install``` .

 ##### Run